S-Spence/Rescue_Animal_Capstone_Project/README.md

 This repository stores enhancements to a full stack application for my computer science capstone.

 Enhancement One (1/22/2022):
--Structured the project
+- Structured the project
--Configured the backend and middleware
+- Configured the backend and middleware
--Implemented the form to intake a new animal
+- Implemented the form to intake a new animal
--Added front end navigation
+- Added front end navigation